mlabs-haskell/grumplestiltskin/documents/CONCEPT.md

 ## Milestone 5: Plutarch YTxP wrapper

 We will provide a [YTxP][ytxp]-using wrapper, implemented in Plutarch.
-It will allow easy and convient use of the core script implemented in Milestone 3.
+It will allow easy and convenient use of the core script implemented in Milestone 3.
 This wrapper will focus on convenience and ease of use, while also allowing improvements in functionality, bugfixes and security fixes with minimum user inconvenience.
 This wrapper will be published as an open-source project.